 6. Pole Plant

-Poles initiate the turn and frequency.
-Your arms should be in an “O” frame with your elbows outside of your shoulders and side.
+Never underestimate the power of the pole plant.
+It’s important, even essential, for balance, especially in free skiing.
+There should always be three points of contact when skiing – two feet and one pole.
+Let the poles lead: they initiate when and how often you turn.
+Your arms should be in an “O” frame with your elbows outside your shoulders and side.
 To move your pole, just raise your arm.
-Practice makes perfect so practice on the easier pistes before moving to more challenging terrain.
+Practice makes perfect, so play on the easier pistes before moving to more challenging terrain.

 7. Step Turns